 - A. Each student must participate in the statewide assessment tests required by F.S.
 1008.22.
-Each student who does not meet specific levels of performance, as determined by the District School Board in reading, writing Language Arts, science and mathematics for each grade level, or who does not meet specific levels of performance, as determined by the Commissioner state performance expectations, on statewide assessments at selected grade levels, must be provided with additional diagnostic assessments to determine the nature of the student's difficulty and areas of academic need. - B. The school in which the student is enrolled must develop, in consultation with the student's parent, and implement a Progress Monitoring Plan an intervention plan designed to assist the student in meeting state and district expectations for proficiency.
-Beginning with the 2002-2003 school year, if If the student has been identified as having a deficiency in reading, the Progress Monitoring Plan intervention plan shall identify the student's specific areas of deficiency in phonemic awareness, phonics, oral language, fluency, comprehension and vocabulary; the desired levels of performance in these areas; and the instructional and support services to be provided to meet the desired levels of performance.
+Each student who does not meet specific levels of performance, as determined by the district School Board in Language Arts, science and mathematics for each grade level, or who does not meet specific levels of performance, as determined by the state performance expectations, on statewide assessments at selected grade levels, must be provided with additional diagnostic assessments to determine the nature of the student's difficulty and areas of academic need. - B. The school in which the student is enrolled must develop, in consultation with the student's parent, and implement an Intervention Plan designed to assist the student in meeting state and district expectations for proficiency.
+If the student has been identified as having a deficiency in reading, the Intervention Plan shall identify the student's specific areas of deficiency in phonemic awareness, phonics, oral language, fluency, comprehension and vocabulary; the desired levels of performance in these areas; and the instructional and support services to be provided to meet the desired levels of performance.
 Schools shall also provide frequent monitoring of the student's progress in meeting the desired levels of performance.
-District school boards shall assist schools and teachers in implementing research-based reading activities that have been shown to be successful in teaching reading to low-performing students.

-C. Upon subsequent evaluation, if the documented deficiency has not been remediated in accordance with the Progress Monitoring Plan, the student may be retained.
-Each student who does not meet the minimum performance expectations defined by the Commissioner of Education for the statewide assessment tests in reading, writing Language Arts, science and mathematics must continue to be provided with remedial or supplemental instruction until the expectations are met, or the student graduates from high school or the student is not subject to compulsory school attendance.
+District school boards shall assist schools and teachers in implementing research-based reading activities that have been shown to be successful in teaching reading to low-performing students. - C. Each student who does not meet the minimum performance expectations defined by the Commissioner of Education for the statewide assessment tests in Language Arts, science and mathematics must continue to be provided with remedial or supplemental instruction until the expectations are met, or the student graduates from high school or the student is not subject to compulsory school attendance.